 Where were you when I needed you then gluten allergy?

-Moral of the story… boys will be boys, i’m actually shocked we weren’t eating muffins morning noon and night.
+Moral of the story… my brother is a boy and boys will be boys, i’m actually shocked we weren’t eating muffins morning noon and night.

 Perfect for a quick breakfast or snack, but just remember… one muffin is all you really need.

 Makes 12 Muffins